jasset75/Spark-Cassandra-Notes/docs/Examples/dataset-join-03.md

 )
 ```

-Table is created if no exists, otherwise exception is raise but silenced
+~~Table is created if no exists, otherwise exception is raise but silenced~~
+Nowadays it doesn't work, but in Scala [dataset-join-02](./dataset-join-02.md) it works flawlessly.
+I reported to maintener at  [datastax](https://datastax-oss.atlassian.net/browse/SPARKC-525)

 ```py
 try: